openfga/.github/profile/README.md

 It takes a lot of work from a lot of people to build a great authorization system.
 Read this [CONTRIBUTING.md](https://github.com/openfga/.github/blob/main/CONTRIBUTING.md) guide for an outline for interacting with the OpenFGA community and its governance structure, as well as the nitty-gritty details how to write, test, and submit code changes.
 If you run into any trouble, email us at community@openfga.dev or ask for help in our Discord community.

 In addition to code changes, we welcome feedback about the user experience and documentation experience, the product's architecture, new feature ideas, and other discussion ideas you might have.
-Visit our [Github Discussions Board](https://github.com/orgs/openfga/discussions) or [Discord](https://discord.gg/8naAwJfWN6)and join the conversation!
+Visit our [Github Discussions Board](https://github.com/orgs/openfga/discussions) or [Discord](https://discord.gg/8naAwJfWN6) and join the conversation!

 ---